JayDarang/Password-Generator/README.md

 This is a simple password generator app created as a solo project using vanilla JavaScript.
 It allows users to generate strong and secure passwords based on their specified criteria.

+## Live Demo

+You can try out the live version of the app [here](https://jaydarang.github.io/Password-Generator/).

 ## Features

 - Customizable password criteria: